PoisotLab/PLMT/README.md

 - `make`
 - an idea for a manuscript

+## Plans

+- do something with tables

 ## Known bugs

 - There may be issues when several annotated sentences are on the same line

-## Plans

-- do something with tables
+### Older computing environments

+The LaTeX templates and Makefile underlying this template were developed and tested with [os versions].
+Using older computing environments may cause issues, but a workaround may be possible.
+For example:

+* workaround for OS X 10.6.8, TeXLive 2013 [in this fork](https://github.com/ashander/PLMT) (for issues due to `grep` in Makefile and `twocolumn` in LaTeX template)

 ## Unknown bugs